anshultaak/Diagram/tst/README.md

 * Two security groups are also created; one is connected with ECS and another one is connected with ALB to enable ports 80 and 443 for accessing the application on the internet.
 * There is one IAM role attached to the ECS task definition for ECS permissions.

+### Pipeline-backend
+The first step is to create an AWS CodeBuild credential for GitHub access.

 ### Pulse-rds:
 Under the pulse-rds repo, we create the db.tf files.
 Under those db.tf files, we create the db subnet group, identifier and the  mysql engine, username, and password.